FTSE 100 Edges Higher On Earnings

-BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - U.K. stocks were moving higher on Monday as investors cheered upbeat earnings updates from the likes of HSBC and Pearson.
+BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - U.K. stocks were slightly higher on Tuesday as investors cheered upbeat earnings updates from the likes of BP Plc and Greggs.

 Copyright(c) 2022 RTTNews.com.
 All Rights Reserved